goofball564/DSSkinColorRandomizer/README.md

 # DSSkinColorRandomizer
-This is a Livepslit script that randomizes your skin color in Dark Souls Prepare to Die Edition and Dark Souls Remastered.
+This is a LiveSplit script that randomizes your skin color in Dark Souls Prepare to Die Edition and Dark Souls Remastered.

 ### How to Download </br>